beamylabs/beamylabs-start/examples/grpc/rust/beamybroker-pubsub-example/README.md

 # pub sub example

-This project is intended to be a basic example of how to use the subscribe/publish functions with Beamybroker.
+This project is intended to be a basic example of how to use the subscribe/publish functions with BeamyBroker.

 ## Setup